 If your account allows 2FA (i.e. you are logged in as a patient on the EU data centre) a third tab will display labelled ‘Authenticator.'
 Click ‘Authenticator.’

-Open up an authentication app on your smartphone, we recommend Authy.
+Open up an authentication app on your smartphone, such as Authy or Google Authenticator.
 In the authentication app scan the QR code displayed on PKB (or manually enter the details on the right hand side).
 Add the code displayed on your phone into PKB and click ‘Enable’

 If the code is wrong or incomplete, an error message will display on PKB.

 If the code is correct, 2FA will be enabled and you will be returned to the PKB homepage with a success message.

 Navigate to Settings > Authenticator.
 Enter the code displayed on the authentication app on your smart phone that you used to set up 2FA.
 Click ‘Disable’.
 If you are linked to an Organisation in the Netherlands, 2FA is mandatory and therefore will have to be re-enabled if it is disabled.

 How do I log in with 2FA enabled?

 Enter the code displayed on the authenticator app on your smartphone and click ‘Authenticate’

 What if I access PKB via Single Sign-On?

 You can grant access to a third party app with single sign-on (SSO).
 If you have enabled 2FA enabled on PKB, PKB asks for an authentication code when first setting up the SSO connection.